Covid-19: The Swedish exception?

-Category: World Hits: 2No face masks, no lockdown, no closure of restaurants or schools: the Swedish government relied on the Swedes' self-discipline to battle the Covid-19 pandemic.
+Category: World Hits: 6No face masks, no lockdown, no closure of restaurants or schools: the Swedish government relied on the Swedes' self-discipline to battle the Covid-19 pandemic.
 Most of them supported its decisions and working from home became the norm.
 But in the end, calls to be responsible and socially distance proved insufficient.
 Although Sweden's Covid-19 figures are no worse than the European average, the country has reported 10 times more deaths than its Scandinavian neighbours.

 Read more https://www.france24.com/en/tv-shows/reporters/20210219-covid-19-the-swedish-exception